A Stratford & West Ham Park Walk

 Go along Romford Road walking on the right hand side.

-The Old Dispensary is an 18th century weatherboarded building.
+The Old Dispensary is an 18th century timber-framed and weatherboarded building.
 It operated until 1861 when Mary Curtis provided land in West Ham Lane for a new dispensary.
-Opposite is a former Working Men's Club.
-There are 18th century houses further along.
+Opposite is a former Working Men's Club (1904), refurbished in 2002.

 There is a Stratford Common marker on the corner, relocated from the east side of the common (now Caernavon Road).
 The fine Central Library and Technical Institute was built in 1898 on the site of Gallows Green.
 Designed by JGS Gibson & SB Russell it was financed from a share of custom duties collected by the PLO.
 In 1992 it became the University of East London's Stratford Campus.